mtth/compilastic.vim/README.rst

 * Execute and view the compiled output quickly using :code:`:Crun` and :code:`:Cview` respectively.

-:code:`:help Compilastic` for details and more.
+:code:`:help Compile` for details and more.

 Installation